How we use your personal information

 When you give us authority to act on your behalf, for example to help you with a benefits issue, we’ll need to share information with Department of Work & Pensions (third party).

-We commonly share information with the Department for Work and Pensions, Hillingdon Council, Capitalise (Toynbee Hall), Money Advice Service, local housing associations, and charities offering grants, banks, building societies and organisations that you may owe money to.
+We commonly share information with the Department for Work and Pensions, Hillingdon Council, Debt Free London (Toynbee Hall), Money Advice Service, local housing associations, and charities offering grants, banks, building societies and organisations that you may owe money to.

 How Citizens Advice Hillingdon store your information?